CLI command reference

 particle keys new

-Generates a new public / private key pair that can be used on a device.
+Generates a new public / private key pair that can be used on the connected device.
+The particle keys

 # generates a new public/private keypair